twaclaw/pi-k8s/README.md

 NODE: rebeca    POD: nginx-f654b8fb-h2c5k
 NODE: rebeca    POD: nginx-f654b8fb-h2c5k
 ```

-The application is running!
+Seems to be working!

 ### Scaling Up the Number of Replicas

-The manifesto specifies one single replica, this is why all requests are answered by a single pod.
-The following command scales the number of replicas to 5.
+The [manifesto](./kubernetes/deployment.yml] specifies one single replica, this is why all requests are answered by a single pod.
+The following command scales the number of replicas to 5:

 ```console
 macondo@ursula:~ $ kubectl scale --replicas 5 deployment/nginx -n test
 ```

-We can verify the effect of this command by getting the pods:
+We can verify the effect of this command by getting the pods at `ursula`:

 ```console
 macondo@ursula:~ $ kubectl get pod -o wide -n test